matous-volf/political-leaning-prediction/analysis/dataset_intersection/readme.md

 of a scraping mismatch.
 Still, this method only gives a rough estimate of the true intersection – for example, there are instances of false positive matches caused by two articles both citing one politician's statement in their middle.

-Beforehand, both the titles and the bodies are stripped of any non-letter characters (even whitespace), so that irrelevant text discrepancies don't manifest.
+Beforehand, both the titles and the bodies have been stripped of any non-letter characters (even whitespace), so that irrelevant text discrepancies don't manifest.

 The results are recorded in the table below and can be replicated using [this notebook](notebook.ipynb).